NYH-Dolphin/NYH-Dolphin/README.md

 ## About Me

 - 💼 Game & Front-End Engineer.
-Focus on AI Application Engineering, User Experience, and Human-Computer Interaction
+Focus on Game Engineering, AI Application Engineering, User Experience, and Human-Computer Interaction
 - 👩‍💻 Programming.
 Do real things, make real life, benefit people and the world
 - 🙂 I like watching Japanese animations~ Feel free to DM me with the related topic

 ## Self Introduction

-I am an engineer passionate about pushing the boundaries of technology and product innovation, specializing in front-end and full-stack development, AI engineering, and human-computer interaction.
+I am an engineer passionate about pushing the boundaries of technology and product innovation, specializing in game client development, front-end development, AI engineering, and human-computer interaction.
 I integrate system, product, and interaction design to build intelligent products with exceptional user experience.
 I am passionate about large-scale interactive systems and focus on continuous optimization and innovation.
 I excel in rapid learning, systematic engineering thinking, and problem-solving, ensuring technology creates real impact and drives meaningful change.

 ## Something I want to talk